hardselius/dotfiles/README.md

 `/etc/static`.
 Also, you should remeber to backup existing etc files

 ```
-$ sudo mv /etc/bashrc /etc/bashrc.backup-before-darwin`
+$ sudo mv /etc/bashrc /etc/bashrc.backup-before-darwin
-$ sudo mv /etc/zshrc /etc/zshrc.backup-before-darwin`
+$ sudo mv /etc/zshrc /etc/zshrc.backup-before-darwin
 ```

-It's also possible that you may have to backup `nix.conf` in order for `nix-darwin` to be able to link it
+**NOTE 2:** It's also possible that you may have to backup `nix.conf` in order for `nix-darwin` to be able to link it

 ```
 $ sudo mv /etc/nix/nix.conf /etc/nix/nix.conf.backup-before-darwin
 ```

+**NOTE 3:** `nix-darwin` might also complain about linking `ca-certificates.crt`.
+That stuff we may or may not have had to take care of earlier.
+Just back that up, rebuild, and watch `nix-darwin` link it.

 #### home-manager